-Depending on the company’s management, they will either create a separate retained earnings statement or sometimes prepare a combined statement of income and earnings.
-A retained earning statement displays what’s going in and out of the retained earnings account.
+Depending on the company’s management, it will either create a separate retained earnings statement or, sometimes, prepare a combined statement of income and earnings.
+A retained earnings statement displays what’s going in and out of the retained earnings account.
 It reflects the accumulation of profits and the distribution of those profits to the owner or shareholders.

 This statement is a vital indicator of a business’s overall financial standing.
-A high retained amount typically illustrates a company is in good financial health, while long-term negative amounts could be a sign of financial distress.
-It also displays all dividends- cash and stock- that have been given to shareholders per accounting period.
+A high retained amount typically illustrates that a company is in good financial health, while long-term negative amounts could be a sign of financial distress.
+It also displays all dividends—cash and shares—that have been given to shareholders per accounting period.

 To calculate the beginning retained earnings, follow this formula:

 Beginning retained earnings = retained earnings + dividends – net income / loss

 The beginning retained earnings figure is required to calculate the current earnings for any given accounting period.
 You can find this information on your business’s balance sheet.

 How do you calculate an increase in retained earnings?

 To calculate the increase in a business’s retained earnings, you must first divide the specific accounting period’s retained earnings against the beginning retained earnings of the same period.
 Then multiply this number by 100 to find out the percentage increase of your earnings within that period.

 Thanks to the professional accounting software available, retained earnings can be calculated automatically, ensuring fewer mistakes and an accurate depiction of your business’s financial position.
 With the Quickbooks’ reporting function, companies can readily view and understand their finances, thanks to the available balance sheet summaries and reporting features.
 Try it free today!